-When it comes to choosing between a wooden pencil and a mechanical pencil both have their strengths and weaknesses.
+When choosing between a wooden pencil and a mechanical pencil, both have their strengths and weaknesses.
 This guide will help you understand the differences and where they are best suited.
 First, you need to know a bit about the actual pencils.

-We start with a brief introduction to wooden pencils and who makes the best wooden pencils.
-This is followed by an explanation of what are the different types of mechanical pencils, what they are used for, and give an example of the best mechanical pencil of each type.
+We start with a brief introduction to wooden pencils and who makes the best ones, types of mechanical pencils, and examples of the best ones.

-Finally, we finish off with a comprehensive roundup that compares wooden pencils vs mechanical pencils when used in their different applications.
+Finally, we finish off with a comprehensive roundup that compares wooden and mechanical pencils when used in their different applications.

 Table of Contents